-- Student created hands-on demonstration of camera manual settings and tripod use - Students learn how to edit with editing software - Students plan, produce and edit video sequences - Students plan and produce a short film - What are the basic steps to capturing footage and creating a simple film sequence? - Plan, produce and edit a short with a three act structure, transitions, sound effects and royalty free music - Written treatments of story ideas with 3 act structure, conflict and resolution for final film short - Presentation: Pitch idea to class for feedback and critique - Write a brief screenplay - Develop shot list or storyboard - Scout for locations and talent - Create a detailed production calendar for shooting - Follow production calendar to shoot storyboard or shot list - Capture planned footage - Edit footage using digital editing software - Create and utilize titles, credits transitions - Create a sound track of royalty free music and sound effects (if needed) - Upload a final sequence to Google Drive - Critique and praise aspects of final films after screening - Textbooks - •Professional books ("Aim for the Heart: Write, Shoot, Report, and Produce for TV and Multimedia", AI Tompkins - Required Assured Experiences: - Two Short Movies: Pre-Production, Production, and Post-Production - One Documentary or Podcast: Pre-Production, Production, and Post-Production - Course Essential Questions assessed in summative and formative assessments: - What are the most common elements of compelling stories? - What is the traditional structure of compelling stories? - How are production techniques used for a desired effect on the audience? - How can we use the video camera to capture desired footage? - How do we develop a story idea from concept to final film? - What are the stages of film production? - How do we work collaboratively as a film crew? - How does editing shape meaning?
+- Student created hands-on demonstration of camera manual settings and tripod use - Students learn how to edit with editing software - Students plan, produce and edit video sequences - Students plan and produce a short film - Plan, produce and edit a 3-5 minute GHS theme music video with transitions, sound effects and royalty free music - Plan, produce and edit a short with a three act structure, transitions, sound effects and royalty free music - Written treatments of story ideas - Presentation: Pitch idea for feedback and critique - Develop shot list or storyboard - Scout for locations and talent - Create a detailed production calendar for shooting - Capture planned footage - Edit footage using digital editing software - Create and utilize titles, credits transitions - Create a sound track of royalty free music and sound effects (if needed)

+- Upload a final sequence to Google Drive - Critique and praise aspects of final films after screening - Required Assured Experiences: - Plan, produce and edit a 3-5 minute GHS theme music video with transitions, sound effects and royalty free music - Plan, produce and edit a short with a three act structure, transitions, sound effects and royalty free music - Course Essential Questions assessed in summative and formative assessments: - What are the elements of film language? - What are the most common elements of compelling stories? - What is the traditional structure of compelling stories? - How are production techniques used for a desired effect on the audience? - How can we use the video camera to capture desired footage? - How do we develop a story idea from concept to final film? - What are the stages of film production? - How do we work collaboratively as a film crew? - How does editing shape meaning?